Dedicated business LitiGATION Lawyers

 CKB VIENNA LLP offers a full range of advocacy services which can be tailored to address each client's unique needs.
 The firms’ litigation practice has been successful in achieving results in a wide range of adversary proceedings.
 These results have been achieved in federal and state courts on trial and appellate levels, and through arbitration and other forms of alternative dispute resolution.

-At CKB Vienna, we are committed to strategic, aggressive representation of our clients.
+At CKB Vienna, our business litigation lawyers are committed to strategic, aggressive representation of our clients.
 We absolutely will not let anyone take advantage of you.
 We serve clients in San Bernardino County, Los Angeles County, Orange County and Riverside County.
 Telephone us at 909-980-1040 or contact us online to learn how we can best assist you.